About Our Association

 Some of us live on Fresh Pond, but many others live elsewhere on Shelter Island and regularly spend time at the pond to swim, kayak, paddle-board, fish or photograph the egrets at sunset.
 We came together in 2016 after we noticed changes in the water quality, seeking answers.
 We joined the New York State Federation of Lake Associations in 2018.

 Spring through fall each year, our citizen scientists head out in kayaks and canoes to gather water samples as part of the Citizens Statewide Lake Assessment Program.
-We send the samples to the Department of Environmental Conservation’s laboratories giving us long-term data on the pond’s health that is helping to guide our work.
+We send the samples to the Department of Environmental Conservation’s laboratories giving us long-term data on the pond’s health that helps to guide our work.

 With the town and New York State, we co-sponsored a feasibility study to learn how Fresh Pond can again be a clean and healthy ecosystem for year-round recreation.
 By cleaning Fresh Pond from the bottom-up, we can permanently restore its health, safety, and natural beauty and improve water quality in the aquifer while removing nitrogen and other contaminants flowing through our pond into our creeks and bays.

-Our most important source of funding is Shelter Islanders who love Fresh Pond and see value in a healthy ecosystem and aquifer.
+Our most important source of funding is you, Shelter Islanders who love Fresh Pond and see value in a healthy ecosystem and aquifer.

 If you would like more information, please contact us at freshpondsi@gmail.com.